 Eligible students have the opportunity to enroll in a maximum of six units each semester (3 units max for summer and winter intersession) and earn college credit while still attending high school.
 Students are expected to meet the same requirements as regular college students and coursework taken appears on the student's college transcript.

 - Students must apply for admission, turn in an Early Start Petition signed by the parent/guardian and the High School principal to the Enrollment Center, located on the 1st floor of Watson Hall at OCC, and meet all prerequisites before they will be permitted to register for classes.

 - Enrolling in college courses creates a permanent record (college transcript).

 - Students should plan to study a minimum of two hours each week for each hour of class time (unit).

 - The University of California recognizes college semester-length courses of 3 semester units as equivalent to 10 credits earned in an eligible one-year high school course.
 (Exception: The first semester of a college level foreign language course is considered to be equivalent to the first two years of high school foreign language (20 credits).

 - Students planning to apply coursework taken at OCC toward college or university admission or progress toward a degree should contact the respective institutions regarding policies involving prior coursework.

-Students who are enrolled in the Early Start Program and are designated as California residents (see residency information
+Students who are enrolled in the Special Part-Time Program and are designated as California residents (see residency information

 ) are not required to pay the per unit enrollment fee but are required to pay all other required fees